fabiospampinato/store/README.md

 ```

 - ℹ️ This function is critical for performance when performing a very large number of mutations in an asynchronous way.
-- ℹ️ When batching and coalescing asynchronous mutations by passing a function to `batch` everything is taken care of for you: if the passed function throws batching it stopped automatically, nested `batch` calls are not a problem either.
+- ℹ️ When batching and coalescing asynchronous mutations by passing a function to `batch` everything is taken care of for you: if the passed function throws batching is stopped automatically, nested `batch` calls are not a problem either.
 - ℹ️ When batching and coalescing asynchronous mutations manually using `batch.start` and `batch.stop` you have to make sure that `batch.stop` is always called the same number of times that `batch.start` was called, or batching will never stop.
 So make sure that for instance thrown errors or early exits are not an issue.

 #### `debug`